therealsphinx/support.balsamiq.com/content/sales/multiplecomputers.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "I have two computers that I personally use.
-Do I need to purchase two licenses?"
+title: "I Have Two Computers That I Personally Use.
+Do I Need to Purchase Two Licenses?"
 menu:
   menusales:
     parent: sales